Bio

 Statement

 My work is inspired by a love of paint and the fiction of painting.
 A strong belief in the personal visual experience is reinforced by my travels and everyday living; an integration of art and life.
 Familiar shapes are not recognized but create ideas or metaphors.
 Imagery is assembled, layered and veiled to offer multiple meanings.
 Abstraction enables the freedom of invention.
-An array of graphic climate change figuration is referenced, including: water, air and locations. these are shapes and rhythms where man-made forms merge with aerial views and reflections.
-It is the juxtaposition of these components which create an invented space and visual metaphor of how our culture and physical landscape has changed and continues to advance.
+An array of graphic climate change figuration is referenced, including: water, air and the earth.
+These form shapes, rhythms and patterns where man-made forms merge with the wonderful realities in our outside world.
+It is the juxtaposition of these components which create an invented space and visual metaphor of how our culture and physical landscape has changed and continues to advance with the forces that threaten it.

 I work in a studio, in a private way, but in relation to my world experience.
 I use my hands and get dirty to understand the physicality of the paint.
 Color needs light but can also be a pleasure.
 It is messy thinking and graphic imagery is a way to simplify the ideas.